orvi-tmp/learning-c-with-pebble/chapter04.md

 Conditional execution is based on boolean decision making: should code block #1 or code block #2 be executed?
 This decision making is binary, based on true or false values.
 Therefore, in order to discuss conditional execution, we have to first define what conditions are in C.

 As we discuss conditions, it is important to remember what we discussed about booleans in Chapter 3.
-There is no boolean data type in C; C considers an integer value of 0 to be "false" and every other integer value to be "true".
+C considers an integer value of 0 to evaluate `false` and every other integer value to evaluate as `true`.
 This means that

     if (x != 0) {...}